turbot/steampipe-docs/docs/guides/caching.md

 ### Client-level Cache Settings
 The client settings allow you to choose how your specific client session will use the cache.
 Because these are client settings, they only apply when connecting with `steampipe`.

-Remember that the cache actually lives on the server -- The client level settings allow you to specify how your client session interacts with the cache but it is subject to the server level settings:
+Remember that the cache actually lives on the server; the client level settings allow you to specify how your client session interacts with the cache but it is subject to the server level settings:
 - If caching is enabled on the server, you can specify that it be disabled for your connection.
 This is commonly used for testing or troubleshooting.
 - If caching is disabled on the server, then the client option to enable is ignored - caching is disabled for *all* clients.
 - You can specify the `cache_ttl` for your client session.
-Note the client is always subject to the `max_cache_ttl` set on the server though - if the `cache_ttl` is greater than the server's `max_cache_ttl`, then the `max_cache_ttl` is the effective ttl.
+Note the client is always subject to the `max_cache_ttl` set on the server though - if the `cache_ttl` is greater than the server's `max_cache_ttl`, then the `max_cache_ttl` is the effective TTL.

 The client level settings can set for each [workspace](/docs/reference/config-files/workspace) or by setting environment variables on the host from which you are connecting.